Reading Time: 12 minutes

-Digital change has accelerated and continues to do so at a very fast pace in the dynamic business environment.
+Digital change has accelerated and continues to do so quickly in the dynamic business environment.
 This is evident and supported by digital transformation statistics, which showcase how the value of businesses, revenue-wise as well, has been preserved or even heightened with digitization.

-To give you an essence of how integral digital transformation is for businesses worldwide, here’s a list of digital transformation statistics and trends.
+Here’s a list of digital transformation statistics and trends to give you an essence of how integral digital transformation is for businesses worldwide.
 These should enable you to gain a deeper insight into its importance and impact across industries.

 General Digital Transformation Statistics and Trends

-If you take into account the pre-covid era, digital transformation was a bonus in your business, it was good to have, but that was it.
-Now, however, with the way the pandemic had caused a major disruption in businesses on a global level, digital transformation became a thing of necessity.
+If you consider the pre-covid era, digital transformation was a bonus in your business, it was good to have, but that was it.
+Now, however, with the way the pandemic has caused a major disruption in businesses on a global level, digital transformation has become a thing of necessity.

 Market growth rate and adoption Digital Transformation Statistics, Trends and Forecast